-The RANK Function is categorized as a Statistical function.
-The function returns the statistical rank of a given value within a supplied array of value.
-Thus, it determines the position of a value in an array.
+The RANK Function is categorized as an Excel Statistical function.
+The function returns the statistical rank of a given value within a supplied array of values.
+Thus, it determines the position of a specific value in an array.

 The RANK function uses the following arguments:

-- Number (required argument) – It is the value for which we need to find the rank.
+Number (required argument) – This is the value for which we need to find the rank.

-- Ref (required argument) – It can be a list of or an array of or reference to numbers
+Ref (required argument) – Can be a list of, or an array of, or reference to, numbers.

-- Order (optional argument) – It is a number that specifies how the ranking will be done (ascending or descending order).
+Order (optional argument) – This is a number that specifies how the ranking will be done (ascending or descending order).

-Before we proceed, we need to know that the RANK function’s been replaced by RANK.EQ and RANK.AVG.
-To enable backward compatibility, RANK still works in Excel 2016 (latest version), but it may not be available in future.
+Before we proceed, we need to know that the RANK function has been replaced by RANK.EQ and RANK.AVG.
+To enable backward compatibility, RANK still works in Excel 2016 (latest version), but it may not be available in the future.
 If you type this function in Excel 2016, it will show a yellow triangle with an exclamation point.

 How to use the RANK Function in Excel?